ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

+## Discuss: AwaitOnCompleted in the tasklike's builder?

+**Question:** Why does a tasklike's own builder decide how to implement `AwaitOnCompleted` and `AwaitUnsafeOnCompleted`?

+*Option1:* We could say that a tasklike's builder is solely a **Tasklike completion source**, with methods `SetResult` and `SetException`.
+The job of `Await*OnCompleted` would be hard-coded by the compiler+BCL in terms of how they save execution context and call `OnCompleted`.

+*Option2:* We could say that a tasklike's builder has to deal with `Await*OnCompleted` as well.

+I think that Option1 is more intellectually pure, and would help the problem that few people could write context-capturing code correctly.

+But I picked Option2 because I suspect, if you don't care for capturing, then Option2 allows for better runtime perf.
+It also allows for some nice functionality for an async method to communicate with its builder.

 ## Discuss: async method interacts with the builder instance

 In the "async pattern", cancellation and progress are done with parameters: